Ali Raza

 “There is no Zakat on working animals.”

-Here are the guidelines for zakah on livestock with references to Islamic teachings.
+Here are the rules for zakat on livestock with references to Islamic teachings.

 1. Offering an Average Quality Animal